 Greg Asner: Right.

-Dr. Biology: It's also, if I recall, it's not just like a normal photograph in some cases.
-Now I don't know if you can do it with the corals, but with the-land based ones you're able to get 3Dimensions, is that correct?
+Dr. Biology: It's also if I recall, it's not just like a normal photograph in some cases.
+Now I don't know if you can do it with the corals, but with the-land-based ones you're able to get 3Dimensions, is that correct?

 Greg Asner: Yes, and we are getting 3Dimensions in the corals as well.
 So we have designed and implemented technology that allows us to do two things that are unique and they're done together.
 One is to image an ecosystem in 3D and that works on land and it works on coral reefs down to about 70 feet of water depth.
-Below 70 we lose the signal and we can't see the in 3D anymore.
+Below 70 we lose the signal and we can't see them in 3D anymore.
 And so the 3D mapping is generated by a unique set of instruments that we can talk about.
-And then we have complimentary to that 3D look an ability to see the chemical composition of the organisms that we're flying over.
+And then we have complementary to that 3D look an ability to see the chemical composition of the organisms that we're flying over.
 It could be trees.
 We see their chemistry if we're flying over a forest.
 It can be corals if we're flying over a coral reef.
 And the chemistry not only tells us the health of the corals, kind of like getting a blood test, go to the doctor, get a blood test, here's how you're doing, here's your health.
-The chemistry of these corals do tell us about their health, but nowadays we're converting these chemical signals into information about the biological diversity, which is a fancy way of saying what species are actually there.
+The chemistry of these corals do tell us about their health, but nowadays we're converting these chemical signals into information about biological diversity, which is a fancy way of saying what species are actually there.

 Dr. Biology: I've done 3Dimensional imaging of cells.
-That was a big thing and we started doing quite a long time ago and use lasers.
+That was a big thing and we started doing it quite a long time ago and use lasers.
 Your scale is a little bit different.
 What kind of scale are you talking about?

 Greg Asner: Yeah, a, if you're doing on a microscope slide in the lab or whatever it is that you're doing, that laboratory 3D imaging, just take that in microscope slide and take it up to the size of a football field and that's what we're doing every second of flight.
 So it's a really big step up in scale.
 We're getting many football fields per minute per hour, and those are being strung together in a grand map of whatever we're looking at.
-Lately we've been mapping the Hawaiian islands that's a vast area of islands that stretch over something like 500 miles worth of ocean distance and there's a huge amount of coral reef to cover.
+Lately, we've been mapping the Hawaiian islands that's a vast area of islands that stretch over something like 500 miles worth of ocean distance and there's a huge amount of coral reef to cover.
 You know, our approach allows us to see all of those coral reefs over the course of a few, you know, days of flying.